 One of Georgia’s National Recreation Trails, the Anna Ruby Falls Trail leads to twin waterfalls.
 From their origins on Tray Mountain (Georgia’s 6th tallest), Curtis Creek drops 153 feet and York Creek drops 50 feet.
 They join to form Smith Creek, which ultimately flows into Unicoi Lake.

-It’s not quite as stunning as other waterfalls near Helen, such as Dukes Creek Falls and Raven Cliff Falls.
+It’s not quite as stunning as other waterfalls near Helen GA, such as Dukes Creek Falls, Raven Cliff Falls and Horse Trough Falls.
 But Anna Ruby Falls is easy to hike to and is a fantastic place to savor a picnic while soaking up the scenery.

 It gets crowded on weekends in summertime, but Anna Ruby is especially beautiful when the rhododendrons bloom in Spring and when the Autumn leaves turn colors.